moneytree/moneytree-link-ios-sdk/Documentation/Features.md

 ## Getting an Access Token

 > :warning: This functionality is only available when using the PKCE OAuth flow.
+From the next major version of the SDK, this will be the only OAuth flow available.

 Once you have authorized via PKCE, you can obtain an access token to query data from the Moneytree LINK REST API depending on what scopes you have configured.